 - Detection of implausible, fraudulent messages

 - Detection of dangerous links (including finding the URL behind the link, structure of the URL and tricks of the attackers)

 - Detection of messages with dangerous attachments (including finding the format of the file, list of particularly dangerous file formats and tricks of the attackers)

-The NoPhish concept has been developed within the project KMU Aware, funded by the Bundesministerium für Wirtschaft und Energie in the context of Initiative IT-Sicherheit in der Wirtschaft.
-The project KMU Aware in turn has built on research work around the NoPhish App.
+The development of the NoPhish concept was started at TU Darmstadt.
+This happened within the project KMU Aware, funded by the Bundesministerium für Wirtschaft und Energie in the context of Initiative IT-Sicherheit in der Wirtschaft as well as the CRISP project funded by the Bundesministerium für Bildung und Forschung.
+The concept in turn has built on research work around the NoPhish App.
 The various measures as well as the concept are still being evaluated and further developed on the basis of the results.
 In addition, new measures are being developed.
 Currently, research around the NoPhish concept is financed by the BMBF within the framework of KASTEL.

 How was the concept implemented?